 The guard answers in unison

-Exactly seven minutes later at 10pm, the last post is played on the bugle by the duty drummer, the Queen’s keys are returned to the Queen’s house and the gate closing ritual is complete.
+Exactly seven minutes later at 10pm, the last post is played on the bugle by the duty drummer, the King’s keys are returned to the King’s house and the gate closing ritual is complete.
 As it has done for nearly 700 years, the ceremony concludes.

 The wording has remained unchanged, save for naming the reigning Monarch.
 Even during the difficult days of WWII, the ceremony took place daily.
 It was only delayed once, when a bomb landed directly on the Royal mint, unfortunately killing one Yeoman Warder.